raffecat/manglr-proto/Design.md

 ## Spawning

-Repeat, if, route: create and destroy scoped instances.
+- Repeat, if, route: create and destroy scoped instances.
-Contents [transclude] - should move or templateize the contents?
+- Contents [transclude]: should move or templateize the contents?

 traverse body with scope:
 - component -> [attrs and contents are bindings] -> new scope -> traverse body